 - Dispute resolution mechanism

 This is especially critical in the case of project-based and managed team approaches.
-In the case of the dedicated team approach, a long-term relationship with your outsourced team builds a degree of trust and dependability.
+In the case of the dedicated remote team approach, a long-term relationship with your outsourced team builds a degree of trust and dependability.
 The contract document does not remain the only binding factor when you desire to gain the maximum benefits of outsourcing.

 Tip 5.
 Structured Communication is the Key to Maximum Benefits of Outsourcing